Shenanigans Farm Camps

 •Session 2: August 3–6 (9:00 AM–3:00 PM)

-(Younger riders currently enrolled in a lesson program may be invited)
+(6 year olds currently enrolled in a lesson program may attend)

-You’ve Got It!
-Camp is an immersive barn experience designed to help riders grow in confidence, responsibility, and horsemanship.
-Formerly known as Girls Got It, this updated program focuses on meaningful time in the saddle paired with hands-on horse care and group learning.
-Campers are encouraged to unplug, spend time outdoors, and fully engage in barn life while building skills, independence, and strong peer connections in a structured, supportive environment.
+Campers are encouraged to unplug, spend time outdoors, and fully engage in barn life while building independence, strengthening skills, and forming strong peer connections in a structured, supportive environment.

 What the day includes: